arch-r45/strataDB/README.md

 We will allocate a fixed amount of bytes when we make the call and also have control over the size of the page.
 The only requirement is the pages need to be the same size throughout the block.
 Without this requirement, pointer arithmetic would be harder and there lacks a valid reason to have different sizes when we are just reading and writing from log files.
 Usually block sizes are 4 KB or 8 KB even in relational databases  and there's a couple main reasons for this.
 First, I/O system calls are expensive, we do not want to bring in one record to a block everytime we make an I/O system call; we would rather just bring in the whole block and perhaps use some of the other data at another time.
 Also 4KB is the max upper limit the operating system guarantees that the write will happen atomically.
 Anything more than 4KB and we risk the I/O scheduler reordering our write call and perhaps losing some of the data in a system crash which therefore makes it impossible to guarantee that the transaction was atomic.
 Atomicity is obviously a huge deal in transactional guarantees, and we need this all or nothing property to hold in most databases.

 The read api that we expose to the rest of the application is the only entry point from the rest of our application into our buffer pool.
+(I am not counting the write_to_buffer_call() function here because it itself ends up calling this read_from_buffer_pool() entry point as well)

 ```c
 char * read_from_buffer_pool(char *path)
 ```
-We accept, as input, a pointer to a string path that represents the log file path of the file we are trying to access and we output a pointer to the address of the beginning of the block in our buffer pool where this file is located.
+We accept, as input, a pointer to a string path that represents the log file path of the file we are trying to access and we output a pointer to the address of the beginning of the block that is associated with this file path in our buffer pool.
 This makes the API that we are exposing very similar to a read() system call, therefore expressing a high degree of modularity by keeping the components from becoming too intertwined.
 Once the call is made, we check if the path is already in our buffer pool, and if it is, we return a pointer to that location and we send the node representing the path to the front of our lru_cache.
 We keep a hash map called a page table which can be used to efficiently check in constant time if our path is already in our buffer pool.
 If the path is not already in our buffer pool, we try to see if there are any free frames in our free frame list.
 If there are free frames, we read the file from disk into the free location and set the path to that location in our page_table while also adding the node to the front of the lru_cache.
 If the free frame list is empty, we need to evict.
 My eviction policy is an LRU cache which I described above but I want to try different variations of it.
 I also want to experiment with a Least Frequently Used(LFU) Cache for this use case but it's hard to make this work well on modern hardware.
 [3]

 One of the most important parts of the buffer pool is making sure to pin certain blocks of memory in place when they are being accessed by some thread.
 In a concurrent application with many workers fulfilling concurrent read operations, problems can arise without pinning certain memory blocks down.
 This can occur if one thread accesses a block of memory, and in the middle of its operation, another thread forces the system to evict, and the memory location the first thread was accessing is in the same memory location, but the data inside that location changes.
 In my application, I avoided having concurrent reads initially but it is something I am looking to add.
 However, I still needed to implement a pinning mechanism because my compaction algorithm is running in parallel to my main thread.
 The compaction algorithm also runs a greater risk of getting blocks evicted because it performs linear scans through older files while the main thread is quickly serving reads on more current files.

 The biggest problem of pinning is the risk of thrashing.
 Thrashing is another concept from operating systems, and its definition is when a process spends more time paging new files then executing.
 This can happen if the number of concurrent processes(or threads in databases) is too high, and each time a process tries to access a file, it page-faults and needs to evict some other process from memory.
-In most operating systems, the CPU then gets underutilized and therefore increases the degree of multiprogramming, resulting in more thrashing.
+In most operating systems, the CPU then gets underutilized (becuase it wants to reduce the time in idle mode) and therefore increases the degree of multiprogramming, resulting in more thrashing.
 [7]

 ![alt text][thrashing]